Church and Nonprofit Organizations Benefit Planning

 - Designing and drafting section 401(a) qualified plans (including section 401(k) plans), section 457(b) and (f) plans, and nonqualified deferred corporation plans, for churches and other nonprofit employers

-- Advising churches and nonprofit organizations on 403(b) regulatory issues under the final 403(b) regulations issued in 2009
+- Advising churches and nonprofit organizations on 403(b) retirement plan regulatory issues

 - Assisting churches and nonprofit employers in understanding the differences between 401(k) and 403(b) plans, so that the retirement plans adopted by such organizations best suit their needs